dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 {% pc dart 0 %}
 var teas = ['green', 'black', 'chamomile', 'earl grey'];

-// use isEmpty() to check whether a collection has no items assert(teas.isEmpty() == false);
+// Use isEmpty() to check whether a collection has no items. assert(teas.isEmpty() == false);
 {% endpc %}